sylverfyst/data-structures/README.md

-# data-structures
+# Data-structures
 Author: Bryan Metzger

-Last Updated: March 16th
+Last Updated: August 6th

-Planned Languages: Java, C, C++, PHP, C#, Objective-C
+Planned Languages: Java, Ruby

-Planned Structures: Linked List, Queue, Heap, Hashtable, Stacks, Binary Tree, Maps and Graphs
+Planned Structures: Linked List, Queue, Heap, Hash, Stacks, Binary Tree, Maps and Graphs

-A repository of all of the fundamental data structures in as many languages as I can code in.
+A repository of all of the fundamental data structures in as many languages as I can code in as I have time to add to them.
 All structures will be programmed with readability and reusability in mind.